skade/attr/README.md

 Paths have the combined size of all attributes they hold.
 This means that replacing standard pointer access through access with a path does not incur a runtime cost.

+Path traversal always returns a Result, as it may potentially fail if the data structure is dynamic (such as a HashMap).

 # Additional access strategies

 Currently, this library also provides `IndexableAttr`, for attributes that allow indexed access (such as a vector) and `IterableAttr`, for attributes that can be iterated through (such as vectors, again).
 Path construction might differ for these, for example, paths through iterable attributes need to be constructed like this: